 The difference between the two CCATCM Acupuncture Diploma Programs is the clinical scheduling:

 Three-Year Acupuncture Diploma Program: Years one and two are completely dedicated to academic/practical classroom learning, while the third year is dedicated to clinical practice.

-Two-Year Intensive Acupuncture Diploma Program: Clinics run concurrent with the academic and practical classes through years one and year two.
+Intensive Two-Year Acupuncture Diploma Program: Clinics run concurrently with the academic and practical classes through years one and two.
 Clinics also run during the summers.

 - All students have to attend 60 hours per year of weekend or evening special events (i.e. open houses, health shows, etc.) to learn to promote the profession and to educate and serve the public.